For our planned services in September please click HERE for days, times and location.

 What has been happening at St. Mary’s……

-Each day we will be posting a blog with prayers and any updates we might have received.
-You can find the daily blog here.
+Each week we will be posting a blog with any updates we might have received.
+You can find the blog here.

 Each week we will be producing a scaled back Keeping in Touch called St. Mary’s News.
 It will have weekly updates and any special prayer requests.
 You can find the most current one on our homepage and previous ones here.

 Funerals at the graveside or in crematoriums can still take place, but only in line with the Prime minister’s Statement.
-Only immediate family members can attend (if the crematorium allows) – that is, spouse or partner, parents and children, keeping their distance in the prescribed way.
+Please contact us for numbers permitted.

 Baptisms at St. Mary’s are also on hold, we will be in touch to reschedule.
 Emergency baptisms can take place in a hospital or at home, though subject to strict hygiene precautions and physical distancing as far as this is possible.